ouxi8/README.md/README.md

 # Coding Enthusiast and Tech Explorer

-Hello there! 👋 I'm Ou Xiang an electronics and automation student who has a genuine passion for coding and robotics.
+Hello there! 👋 I'm Ou Xiang an electronics and automation student who has a genuine passion for coding, robotics, and entrepreneurship.
 I find the world of technology endlessly fascinating and love exploring the endless possibilities that coding brings to the world.

 ## About Me